Skip to main content

 Chicken Paprikash

-Chicken stew made with Hungary's signature spice, paprika, and finished with sour cream, typically served with egg noodle dumplings (nokedli).
+Chicken stew built on Hungary's signature paprika and finished with sour cream, usually served over egg noodle dumplings (nokedli).

 Allergens: